My Favorite Cut Out Sugar Cookies

 These cut out sugar cookies are the perfect not-too-sweet sugar cookie so they are ripe for frosting.
 This frosting is simple and sweet, made with butter and milk (or nonfat milk).
 Combined, the cookie and icing are the perfect sweetness.
 They’re made to compliment one another.

 You know who else loves these cookies, almost as much as Jordan?
 Santa.

-He gets a plate every year and he eats every last one. 🙂
+He gets a plate of cut out sugar cookies every year and he eats every last one. 🙂